Welcome to the Navistar MaxxForce Engine Class Action Settlement Website

 They agreed to retainer agreements with the representative plaintiffs whereby they would provide the legal services in support of the actions on a contingent fee basis.
 That means that they agreed to provide all necessary legal services in this complicated and long-running litigation without any guarantee that they would be paid for their work.
 They also agreed to pay and to carry substantial out of pocket expenses for the case (these are called “disbursements” and they include the cost of specialized expert witnesses, travel and investigative expenses, among other costs).
 By carrying those costs, Class Counsel avoided the need for the involvement and expense of a third-party litigation funding firm that would otherwise be needed to provide economic support to the case.

-Class Counsel agreed that they would be paid for their services and for the expenses they incurred and carried only if the actions were successful.
+Class Counsel agreed that they would only be paid for their services and for the expenses they incurred and carried if the actions were successful.
 They also agreed that their fees and expenses would be paid from any money recovered in the litigation.

 The Court has approved Class Counsel’s request to be paid for their legal fees, which are 30% of the Cash Amount and up to a maximum of 30% of the Rebate Amount, plus reimbursement of disbursements incurred and applicable taxes.
-The approved Class Counsel fees, disbursements and applicable taxes will be paid out of the Cash Amount.
+The approved Class Counsel fees, disbursements and applicable taxes are paid out of the Cash Amount.

-• 23.
+• 21.
 What about residents of Québec?

 Residents of Québec were eligible for a different settlement from a different case: 4037308 Canada Inc. v.
 Navistar Canada Inc., Superior Court of Québec File No. 500-06-000720-140, District of Montréal.
 Any questions on the Québec settlement may be directed to Consumer Law Group, counsel for the Québec class, at Tel: 1-888-909-7863, or email: [email protected].